|

-The real idea behind this article is that when considering the actual cost of production, often the cost of disposing of waste (as a byproduct of production) is overlooked.
+The idea behind this article is that when considering the actual cost of production, often the cost of disposing waste (as a byproduct of production) is overlooked.
 The article refers to this as environmental cost.

 The article starts off by giving detail of a company, Myer Manufacturing, Inc., that had two choices when it came to selecting paint for transformer boxes: a solvent-based paint and a powder-paint.
 At first glance, the solvent-based paint seems the more practical choice with $100K less in annual cost.
 However, the article makes clear that this annual cost is only based off of equipment amortization and the cost of the paint.
 Environmental costs were not considered.